 What are the Different Types of Lenders?

 Traditionally, mortgages were only available through an established bank.
 Banks have the stability and security of long trading histories and external certification to guarantee that they are being run legally and ethically.
-Banks are, as you'd expect, also out to make a profit, which tends to result in them charging quite high fees to process your mortgage.
+Banks might charge high fees to process your mortgage.

 In the last 20 years or so, credit unions have emerged into the realm of mortgage loans.
 Although you must be a member of a credit union through a trade organization or membership society, once you are, you might be able to access a mortgage for the same rates for less hassle than you'd get by going through a bank.
 Credit unions typically charge lower fees than banks, although the interest rates are broadly similar.